codio/tutorial_yo_angular/annotations.md

       expect(scope.todos.length).toBe(0);
     });

 Re-running our tests with grunt test should see our tests passing.
 Don't worry about the warnings.
-We're not using `jquery-ui` or `angular-ui`.

 You should see something like this ...